ror-community/ror-site/content/events/2019-03-21-ror-community-call.md

 ## Materials

 Slides and recordings for ROR Community Calls prior to 2023 are restricted to those who were members of the ROR Community Advisory Group when the meeting was held.
+Contact support@ror.org if you were a member of the group and would like to see the slides, recording, or notes from this meeting.